postgres-ai/postgres-checkup/README.md

 For example: in half a year we can switch to "epoch number `2`".

 `-h db2.vpn.local` means: try to connect to host via SSH and then use remote `psql` command to perform checks.
+If SSH is not available the local 'psql' will be used (non-psql reports will be skipped).

 Also, you can define a specific way to connect: SSH or `psql`: